 Becca served as a law clerk for Colorado Supreme Court Justice Carlos Samour, Jr., Colorado Supreme Court Justice Melissa Hart, and Colorado Court of Appeals Judge Elizabeth Harris.

 Becca graduated Order of the Coif from Emory Law School, where she served as an editor of the Emory Law Journal.

 Before entering the legal profession, Becca spent eight years as a public school teacher and administrator both in New York City (as a Teach for America corps member) and in Denver.

-Outside of work, Becca enjoys fixing up her 90-year-old house, cooking, reading classic novels, travel and spending time with her family.
+Outside of work, Becca enjoys fixing up her 90-year-old house, cooking, travel and spending time with her family.